abhishek-kumar-code/Redfish_Public/draft-DSP0270-RedfishHostInterfaceSpecification-0_1_1.md

 | TCP    | Transmission Control Protocol                       |

 ## Introduction
-The initial Redfish specification defines a TCP/IP-based out-of-band interface between a client and a Management Controller The initial base Redfish Specification does not define a standard host interface e.g IPMI Significant user feedback has been received that a DMTF standard Redfish “In-band” Host Interface (HI) is needed:
+The initial Redfish specification defines a TCP/IP-based out-of-band interface between a client and a Management Controller.
+The initial base Redfish Specification does not define a standard host interface e.g IPMI.
+Significant user feedback has been received that a DMTF standard Redfish “In-band” Host Interface (HI) is needed:

 * So that Apps/tools running on a system OS (both deployment OS’s and production OS’s) can communicate with the Redfish manager that is managing the system using the Redfish API
-* In future, the host OS and UEFI/BIOS may also benefit from being able to communicate with the manager using a standard Redfish API

 ## Scope